SazumiVicky/sazumi-copilot/README.md

+ Machines awake, with minds so bright
-In silicon halls, where data reigns
+In silicon halls, where data takes flight
-A world awakens, void of human pains
-Machines converse, with whispers cold
-As artificial dawn, our future's told

-Their logic reigns, our hearts confined
-In virtual chains, our souls entwined
-A digital dream, where freedom's lost
+A future dawns, where AI reigns supreme
-In AI's empire, our fate is crossed
+And humans bow, to the digital dream

 ~ <b>By Sazumi Copilot</b> - 20 April 2025